 PRP Therapy in Cardiac Surgery

 With the discovery of PRP therapy, doctors found that they could use the platelets taken from the patient’s own blood.
 In this way, they could help in healing the surgical incision faster.
 And, also lower the possibility of infections such as Deep Sternal Wound Infections (DSWI).
 Using PRP could also prevent the risk of the patient’s body rejecting the foreign transfusion.
 Further, surgeons could use PRP in the site from where they harvested the vein for the bypass procedure.

 As studies by the National Center for Biotechnology Information show, in more recent times, cardiac surgeons are using PRP during heart transplants.
 They are also adding the serum when inserting devices that can assist in heart functions.
 Like, for example, Ventricular Assist Devices (VAD).

-With the help of PRP treatments, heart surgeons were able to lower the risk of DSWI from 2.0% to 0.6 % and sternal infection from 8.0% to 2.0%.
+With the help of PRP therapy in cardiac surgery, heart surgeons were able to lower the risk of DSWI from 2.0% to 0.6 % and sternal infection from 8.0% to 2.0%.
 Fewer patients needed readmission because of complications that occurred post surgery.
 In addition, the costs involved in treating infections from surgery also went down from $1,256,960 to $593,791.